johan-uribe21/DRF-Dockerized-Template/README.md

 ## Setup

-#### Step 1: In root directory of this project, run `docker build .'
+Step 1: In root directory of this project, run `docker build .'

-#### Step 2: In same directory, run `docker-compose build'
+Step 2: In same directory, run `docker-compose build'

+## Django Commands

-## Once docker and docker-compose are setup, all other django commands can be run as follows:
+Once docker and docker-compose are setup, all other django commands can be run as follows:

 ```
 docker-compose run app sh -c "python manage.py test"